Vsk1997/Abnormal-Activity-Detection/README.md

 ---

 For this project we have collected a variety of video footages from our college (M.B.M.
-Engineering College) cctv cameras which was over more than 15 GB (12-14 hours) of data.
+Engineering College) cctv cameras which is over more than 15 GB (12-14 hours) of data.
 For this we have taken the data or videos from 3 cameras which are:
 - Camera near the computer center.
 - Camera near the physics department.
 - Camera in mechanical department.